cultpenguin/sippi-all/README.md

-# MPS: a C++ class for Multiple-Point based sequential Simulation
+# MPSlib: a C++ class for Multiple-Point based sequential Simulation
-MPS provides a set of algorithms for simulation of models based on a multiple point statistical model inferred from a training image.
+MPSlib provides a set of algorithms for simulation of models based on a multiple point statistical model inferred from a training image.

 The goal of developing these codes has been to produce a set of algorithms, based